 M. C. Lang received his A.B. in Ancient Greek from Hamilton College, and his J.D. from NYU School of Law, where he was a Root-Tilden Scholar.
 He spent most of his professional career at the ABC Television Network, where he retired as Senior Vice President-Business Affairs of the Broadcast Operations Division.
 A member of the Grolier Club for over 40 years, he began browsing in secondhand bookshops while in junior high school, a passion which continues unabated.
 He is currently actively engaged, in conjunction with RBS, in promoting the use of original textual material in college undergraduate classes, rather than relying on reprints or digital surrogates.

 Heather O’Donnell studied literature at Columbia and Yale, working with rare books and manuscripts on the side, throughout the 1990s.
-From 2001 to 2004, she taught at Princeton, then left academia to pursue the book trade full-time at Bauman Rare Books.
+From 2001 to 2004, she was a member of the Princeton Society of Fellows, then left academia to pursue the book trade full-time at Bauman Rare Books.
 In 2011, Heather launched Honey & Wax Booksellers, specializing in literary and print history.
 With Rebecca Romney, she runs the annual Honey & Wax Book Collecting Prize for young women collectors, as featured in the 2019 documentary The Booksellers.
-Heather is a member of the Antiquarian Booksellers’ Association of America (ABAA), the International League of Antiquarian Booksellers (ILAB), and the Grolier Club.
-She chairs the ABAA Women’s Initiative, and serves on the ABAA Board of Governors and the Yale Library Associates Trustees.
+Heather served on the ABAA Board of Governors from 2018 to 2022, and currently serves on the faculty and board of CABS-Minnesota, the ABAA Gender Equity Initiative, the Nominating Committee of the Bibliographical Society of America, and the Yale Library Associates Trustees.

 Katherine ReaganKatherine Reagan is Ernest Stern ‘56 Curator of Rare Books & Manuscripts and Assistant Director for Collections, Division of Rare and Manuscript Collections, Cornell University, where she has worked since 1997.
 A Bay Area native, her undergraduate degree is from the University of California at Berkeley and her Master’s degree is from Columbia University, where she was a member of the last graduating class of the Rare Book Program at Columbia’s School of Library Service.
 Prior to working at Cornell, she worked as a reference librarian at the Pierpont Morgan Library in New York.
 She serves on the faculty of Rare Book School, and was Chair of the Rare Books and Manuscripts Section of ACRL (a division of the American Library Association) in 2005–06.